 Pomegranate juice consumed regularly helps strengthen the hair follicles preventing hair fall and giving the hair a healthy and lustrous look.

 Pomegranate contains vast amounts of vitamin such as Vitamin A, C, K, and B5.
 Other vitamin B complex compounds are

 People with asthma should be especially careful before drinking pomegranate juice.
 Some of the reactions to pomegranate include nausea, vomiting, hives, red itchy eyes and difficulty breathing.

 Pomegranate roots and stems contains tannins that if consumed can be toxic to humans.

 Pomegranate juice is POSSIBLY SAFE for pregnant and breast-feeding women.
 But it is not known if other forms of pomegranate, such as pomegranate extract, are safe.
 If you use pomegranate, stick with the juice during pregnancy or breast-feeding.

 Avoid pomegranate juice in combination with prescription medicines or herbs and supplements designed to lower blood pressure, as it will multiple the “lowering” effect leading to fatal hypotension.

-Grapefruit and pomegranate juices have shown to interfere with an enzyme, secreted by the liver, in the body that’s vital to metabolizing many common medications, such as some statins for cholesterol and other toxins.
+Grapefruit and pomegranate juices have shown to interfere with an enzyme, secreted by the liver, in the body that’s vital to metabolizing many common medications, such as some statins for cholesterol and

 High Sugar Content